 The next season of fashion predominately rests on Runway.
 Designers showcase collections featuring models and new content for collaborations amongst fashion magazine editors, influencers, and photographers.
 Celebrities attend shows also influencing a season of red carpet events.
 Trends for the next season eventually trickle down into e-commerce platforms and department stores going from the fashion elite to the everyday person.
 Although there is a considerable cost and effort to be involved in shows, an incentive for the designers is a certain sense of control and visibility for the future of the brand and direction of the next season (and seasons) of fashion.
-You may have already known some of this, but there are some behind the scenes facts about runway you didn’t know—–more to come on that in a second.
+You may have already known some of this, but there are some behind the scenes facts you may not know.
+Here are 3 things you didn’t know about runway.

 I’ve had two perspectives of runway: